 used in programs at the forefront of the psychedelic world – MAPS, USONA, and others.

-Mind Medicine Australia appointed a Manager of Course Development, Renee Harvey, Clinical Psychologist, to work full time in devising this course, together with the support of a Steering Committee.
+Mind Medicine Australia appointed a Manager of Course Development, Renee Harvey to work full time in devising this course, together with the support of a Steering Committee.
+Renee has had a long career as a Consultant Clinical Psychologist in the NHS in the UK (currently registered as a Provisional Psychologist in Australia, transition program being undertaken).
 Renee built her knowledge and skill in the field of psychedelic medicine and therapy through training and participating in the psychedelic research program at Imperial College, London.

 The development of the MMA program has relied on significant collaboration with colleagues with considerable skill and knowledge.
 The teaching program incorporates live face-to-face lectures and webcasts, and direct teaching of skills and experiential workshops led by this team.
 For more details of members of the Steering Committee and teaching team please see below.

 While incorporating the best of components from courses overseas, the Certificate in Psychedelic-Assisted Therapies is also offered in the spirit of respect and acknowledgement of the local context within Australia.
 The 2021 program is the very first course of its kind in the Southern Hemisphere.